 I have accrued over $25,000 in medical bills that I can’t pay, and that's not counting the $12,000 I've already put on credit cards.
 If I file for bankruptcy, can I have my medical bills discharged?

-Medical debt is one of the most common reasons people seek bankruptcy relief.
-Read on to learn more about how you can wipe out medical bills through bankruptcy.
+Medical debt is a common reason people seek bankruptcy relief.
+Read on to learn more about wiping out medical bills through bankruptcy.

-In bankruptcy, medical bills are considered general unsecured debts just like your credit cards.
-This means that medical bills don’t receive priority treatment and can easily be wiped out by filing for bankruptcy.
+Fortunately, medical bills are general unsecured debts.
+Just like your credit cards, they don’t receive priority treatment.
+You’ll be able to wipe them out easily by filing for bankruptcy.

-To learn more about how different types of debt are treated in bankruptcy, see Secured, Unsecured, and Priority Claims in Bankruptcy.
+Learn more about the different types of debt in Secured, Unsecured, and Priority Claims in Bankruptcy.

-In Chapter 13 bankruptcy, medical bills are lumped in with your other general unsecured debts in your repayment plan.
-The amount you must pay general unsecured creditors depends on your income, expenses, and nonexempt assets.
+In this chapter, bills are lumped in with your other general unsecured debts in your repayment plan.
+The amount you’ll pay general unsecured creditors depends on your income, expenses, and nonexempt assets.

-Each creditor then receives a pro rata portion of the total amount going towards these debts in your plan.
-This is typically only pennies on the dollar.
-However, keep in mind that you may not be eligible for Chapter 13 bankruptcy if your medical bills and other debts exceed the allowed Chapter 13 debt limits.
+Each creditor then receives a pro rata portion of the total amount going towards these debts.
+However, keep in mind that you might not be eligible for Chapter 13 bankruptcy.
+You must make enough to pay the bills you’re required to pay in full through your plan—such as your priority creditors.
+Also, your medical bills and other debts can't exceed the allowed Chapter 13 debt limits.